 The immediate objectives of SCIFY will focus on the following research topics:

 - Development of advanced self-calibration data reduction techniques.
 Current state-of-the-art nulling interferometers are still operating one to two orders of magnitudes above the fundamental photon noise limit due to systematic errors caused by imperfect background subtraction and/or residual phase variation.
-With SCIFY, we will tackle this problem by improving self-calibration data processing techniques in three different ways: (1) add the possibility to process spectrally dispersed data (spectral self-calibration) and investigate how to use the constructive output of the interferometer to remove residual starlight and telluric absorption from the destructive output; (2) generalise the self-calibration algorithm to handle more than two telescopes; and (3) adapt the technique to classical phase-referenced stellar interferometers such as VLTI/GRAVITY (in collaboration with NASA/JPL).
+With SCIFY, we will tackle this problem by improving self-calibration data processing techniques in three different ways: (1) add the possibility to process spectrally dispersed data (spectral self-calibration) and investigate how to use the constructive output of the interferometer to remove residual starlight and telluric absorption from the destructive output; (2) generalise the self-calibration algorithm to handle more than two telescopes; and (3) apply PCA-based background subtraction techniques.
 The goal is to provide a new and more robust general purpose interferometric self-calibration data reduction tool while preparing the data processing tool of NOTT.

 - Enabling deep interferometric nulling with the VLTI.
 Within SCIFY, we will develop control solutions to improve the stability and robustness of the VLTI against internal and external optical path-length difference (OPD) variations.
 Current nulling interferometers are limited by both the dispersive effect of precipitable water vapor (PWV) and by high-frequency vibration peaks, which are also present on the VLTI infrastructure.
 In collaboration with the GRAVITY+ collaboration and ESO, we will design and optimise a system to monitor and remove these perturbations with the goal to improve the OPD stability of the VLTI.
 We will also investigate the possibility to use the constructive output of the nuller in order to track and correct the low frequency variations induced by PWV.